 This does not really count as money-making opportunities on Amazon, but if you love shopping on Amazon like I do and want to earn free Amazon gift cards, you can do so by:

 1. Answering surveys at these popular sites:

 Swagbucks – Swagbucks is a search engine, survey company, and cashback site in one.
 When you answer surveys through Swagbucks, you can earn SB’s which you can redeem as cash through Paypal or convert into gift cards.
-Receive up to $10 Welcome Bonus when you sign up today!
+Receive up to a $10 Welcome Bonus when you sign up today!

 MyPoints – MyPoints is another site that is owned by Swagbucks and works just like Swagbucks!
 They also pay Paypal Cash or gift cards.
 They currently offer a $10 Amazon gift card for signing up.

-I use these myself to earn gift cards on my spare time.
+I use these myself to earn gift cards in my spare time.
 They may not be convertible to cash but they sure do work like cash!

 2. Use this grocery rebate app, Ibotta.